 - Never “unsubscribe” from spam.
 It will only result in more spam.

 - Unsubscribe from things you originally subscribed to, or for which there was a legitimate business relationship.

 - Mark spam as spam.
 That’s all.

 Don’t unsubscribe from spam

-This is important: since you haven’t been subscribed, there’s nothing to unsubscribe from, even if there’s an “unsubscribe” link.
+This is important: since you haven’t subscribed, there’s nothing to unsubscribe from, even if there’s an “unsubscribe” link.
 Clicking on that unsubscribe link will not help.
 In fact, it’ll likely make matters worse.

 Simple: spammers lie.

 Like I said, spam is sent out at random and to email addresses that are both legitimate and not.
 The act of clicking that “unsubscribe” link actually confirms to the spammer that your email address is a real, valid email address with a real person reading it.